 Gallium odoratum (Sweet Woodruff) – Fragrant white flowers in spring atop attractive cut leaf foliage.
 Plants make a great groundcover since it has a slow creeping habit and it survives well in dry shade.
 Foliage is fragrant when crushed and persists well into the late fall.

-Geranium x cantabrigiense ‘Biokovo Karmina’ (Hardy Geranium) – A great groundcover form of Hardy Geranium, with deep pink flowers that persist from mid May until late June.
+Geranium x cantabrigiense ‘Biokovo’ (Hardy Geranium) – A great groundcover form of Hardy Geranium, with light pink flowers that persist from mid May until late June.
 Foliage is semi-evergreen, with great fall color in bright light of full sun locations.

 Geranium ‘Jolly Bee’ (Hardy Geranium) – Large blue flowers cover this 18” tall plant from late May through June.
 Come fall, the foliage turns an attractive red.
 Full sun to light shade, hardy to Zone 4.

-Geranium ‘New Hampshire Purple’ (Hardy Geranium) – Looking for a ground cover that is drought tolerant and has rose purple flowers that appear most of the summer?
+Geranium macrphylla 'Bevens Variety' (Hardy Geranium) – Looking for a ground cover that is drought tolerant and has rose purple flowers that appear in late spring, with scented foliage that is deer resistantr?
 Once again, you have found your plant!
-Full sun to light shade, growing to a height of 12”.
+Best grown in light shade, although it will thrive in full sun if the soil is enriched with compost.
+A great groundcover, growing to a height of 12”.

 Geranium sanguineum (Bloody Geranium) – Magenta purple flowers cover this 15-21” tall perennial in May into June.
 The plant is also extremely drought tolerant and adaptable to either full sun or light shade.
 Good for using in masses.